-We ensure all external training we access meets the requirements of regional Safeguarding Children's Boards.
-All practitioners are updating their training at least once every three years.
+We ensure all external training we access meets the requirements of Plymouth Safeguarding Children's Board.

-We ensure all external training we access meets the requirements of the local authority safeguarding board.
-Safeguarding training is part of the staff's initial induction and supervision.
-The administration office oversees the booking of courses for staff.
-A regular review of the dates for each staff's training ensures that courses are booked within the time frame.
-DSL and setting managers will ensure that safeguarding is discussed at staff supervision and regular staff meetings.
+Safeguarding and training are part of the staff's initial induction and as part of the staff's supervision and the administration office over see the booking of safeguarding courses for all staff.
+A regular review of the dates for each staffs qualification ensures that courses are booked within the time frame.

+DSL and managers will ensure that safeguarding is discussed at staff supervision and within regular staff meetings.